Chat with us, powered by LiveChat What Is EVA Foam? EVA & PVC Foam Fabrication | Polymershapes

 Marine Industry Origins

 EVA foam isn’t usually considered a direct alternative to PVC foam.
-Like PVC, EVA foam is very impressive in its versatility.
-What is EVA foam best used for?
+Like PVC, EVA is very impressive in its versatility, but what is EVA material best used for?
 Here are just a few of its applications:

 • Bicycle seats